Diversity Research Grant

 Persons submitting a proposal must be a current member of the American Library Association.
 If you are not presently a member of ALA but wish to submit a proposal please visit the Membership Website for more information on the benefits of joining ALA.
 You will be required to supply your membership ID number with your proposal.
-Only proposals demonstrating relevance to the year's designated research topics will be fully considered.

 Grant recipients will be expected to compile the results of their research into a paper and will be asked to present and publish the final product in conjunction with the American Library Association.

 Proposals are only accepted during the open call for applications (from the conclusion of the ALA Midwinter Meeting - April 30th).
 A complete proposal must include the following:

 - A cover letter with name, primary contact information, and ALA member ID of the researcher(s).

 - A concise abstract of the project (no more than 200 words).

 - Description of the project (of no more than 5 pages in length) detailing: